tableau/server-client-python/docs/dev-guide.md

    [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
    against the **development** branch for code changes.

+1. In your first pull request, the Salesforce Contributor License Agreement bot (`salesforce-cla`) will add a comment with instructions to follow.

 1. Wait for a review and address any feedback.
-While we try and stay on top of all issues and PRs it might take a few days for someone to respond.
-Politely pinging the PR after a few days with no response is OK, we'll try and respond with a timeline as soon as we are able.
+While we try and stay on top of all issues and PRs it might take a while for someone to respond.
+Politely pinging the PR after a few days with no response is OK; we'll try and respond with a timeline as soon as we are able.

 1. That's it!
 When the PR has received
    ![](https://github.githubassets.com/images/icons/emoji/unicode/1f680.png){:height="5%"
-   width="5%"} (:rocket:'s) from members of the core team they will merge the PR.
+   width="5%"} (:rocket:'s) from members of the core team they will merge the PR. **Maintainers:** Make sure to choose a Squash Merge when merging a PR into the `development` branch; that will keep the timeline clean with just the final result from each PR.

 ## Updating documentation